Bootstrap Configuration Example for VM-Series in Azure¶

 In order for the Aviatrix Controller to automatically update firewall instance route tables, monitor the firewall instance health and manage instance failover, you need to setup API access permissions.

-- Firewall Login User Name field, use the username specified in the bootstrap.xml file.
+- In the Firewall Login User Name field, use the username specified in the bootstrap.xml file.

-- Firewall Login Password field, use the password specified in the bootstrap.xml file.
+- In the Firewall Login Password field, use the password specified in the bootstrap.xml file.

 If you are manually configuring the firewall from scratch, follow the instructions here to enable API access.